dinosaursarecool/kattissuite/README.md

 # kattissuite for https://open.kattis.com/

+### Description
+A helper suite to make it easier to run, test, and submit problems to Kattis

 ### Requirements
 python 3, nodejs,
 .kattisrc (download from https://open.kattis.com/download/kattisrc and add it to the project root)